content-left-bg.png

 Supervision

-Before the activity, all adult supervisors must be familiar with the contents of the CARA record
+• must be familiar with the contents of the CARA record, including the emergency and supervision plans.

-During the activity, all participants must be under the supervision of a Range Officer licensed for the category of firearm being used.
+During the activity, all participants must be under the supervision of a range officer licensed for the category of firearm being used.
 That is:

-• participants in possession of a Category H firearm (pistol), must be under the direct, personal and exclusive supervision of a Range Officer licensed for Category H firearms at all times.
+• participants in possession of a Category H firearm (pistol), must be under the direct, personal and exclusive supervision of a range officer licensed for Category H firearms at all times.

-• participants in possession of a firearm other than Category H must be under the direct and immediate supervision of a Range Officer licensed for the category of firearm at all times.
+• participants in possession of a firearm other than Category H must be under the direct and immediate supervision of a range officer licensed for the category of firearm at all times.

-The Range Officer must supervise students when handling and loading ammunition to ensure correct technique is followed.
+The range officer must supervise students when handling and loading ammunition to ensure correct technique is followed.

 During the activity, all adult supervisors: